Presidency of Emmanuel Macron

-Emmanuel Macron is currently serving as President of France.
-He took office upon winning the 2017 French presidential election.
-Macron was the founding member of Renaissance.
-He defeated National Rally nominee Marine Le Pen.
-He again defeated Le Pen in the 2022 French presidential election.
-He was the youngest president in French history and the youngest French head of state since Napoleon I, at 39.
+Emmanuel Macron's presidency began on 14 May 2017, when he took office after winning the 2017 French presidential election.
+At age 39, he was the youngest president in French history and the youngest French head of state since Napoleon.
+Macron was the founding member of Renaissance and was reelected in the 2022 French presidential election.

 Background

 En Marche !

-Macron became known to the French public via his appearance on the French TV programme Des Paroles Et Des Actes in March 2015.
+Macron became known to the French public via his appearance on the French TV programme Des paroles et des actes in March 2015.
 Before forming En Marche !, Macron had hosted a series of events with him speaking in public, his first one in March 2015 in Val-de-Marne.
-Macron threatened to leave Manuel Valls' second government over the proposed reform on removing dual-nationality from terrorists.
+Macron threatened to leave Manuel Valls' second government over a proposed reform on removing dual-nationality from terrorists.
 He took diplomatic trips, including one to Israel where he spoke on the advancement of digital technology.

 Tensions around Macron's loyalty to the Valls government and François Hollande increased when they turned down "Macron 2", a bill he proposed that had a larger scope than the original Macron law.
 Macron was given the chance to insert his opinion into the El Khomri law and put specific parts of Macron 2 into the law although Myriam El Khomri was able to overturn these with the help of other ministers.

 Amid tensions and deterioration of relations with the government, Macron founded an independent political party, En Marche !, in Amiens on 6 April 2016.
 It became a liberal, progressive political movement.
 The party and Macron were both reprimanded by President Hollande and the question of Macron's loyalty to the government was raised.
 Several MEPs spoke out in support of the party, although the majority of the Socialist Party spoke against En Marche ! including Valls, Michel Sapin, Axelle Lemaire and Christian Eckert.

 In June 2016, support for Macron and his movement, En Marche !, began to grow in the media with Libération reporting that L'Express, Les Échos, Le 1, and L'Opinion had begun to voice public support for Macron.
 Following controversies surrounding trade unionists and their protests, major newspapers began to run stories about Macron and En Marche ! on their front page with mainly positive comments.
 Criticized by both the far-left and the far-right, these pro-Macron influencers in the press were dubbed "Macronites".

 In May 2016, Orleans mayor Olivier Carré invited Macron to the festival commemorating the 587th anniversary of Joan of Arc's efforts during the Siege of Orléans.
 LCI reported that Macron was trying to recover the symbol of Joan of Arc from the far-right.
 Macron later went to Puy du Fou and declared he was "not a socialist" in a speech amid rumours he was going to leave the government.